How to make a brochure from scratch, without hiring a professional

 - for web choose the web-optimized PDF

-Optional: Upload the web-optimized PDF to Flipsnack to create a beautiful interactive brochure, and share it easily – just by using the link.
+Optional: Upload the web-optimized PDF to Flipsnack to create a beautiful interactive brochure in the form of a digital flipbook, and share it easily – just by using the link.